Application deadline (for fall admissions)

 International applicants: $85

-4. A certified photocopy* of the following original document:
+5. A certified copy of the following original document:

 Canadians living outside Quebec